rsmmr/hilti/btest/README.txt

 ``--subst=opt``, every time a ``@TEST-EXEC`` executes ``gcc``, that is replaced with ``gcc -O2``.
-The replacement is simple string substitution so it works in fact not only with commands but anything found in the command line.
+The replacement is simple string substitution so it works in fact not only with commands but anything found in the command line; it however only replaces full words, not subparts of words.

 Writing Tests
 -------------